HandsOnDataViz/book/docs/HandsOnDataViz.md

 Fancier bubble charts animate the circles to represent one more
 variable: change over time.
 Such animated bubble charts were popularized by Hans Rosling, a renowned Swedish professor of global health.

-You can watch one of his famous [TED talks](https://www.ted.com/talks/hans_rosling_the_best_stats_you_ve_ever_seen) to see animated bar charts in action.
+Note: We recommend you watch one of Hans Rosling’s famous [TED talks](https://www.ted.com/talks/hans_rosling_the_best_stats_you_ve_ever_seen) to see animated bar charts in action.
+You can also visit [Gapminder Foundation website](https://www.gapminder.org/) to see more data visualizations and learn more about Hans’s work and legacy.

 #### XY Scatter chart

-The scatter chart in Figure <a href="#fig:scatter">77</a> uses World Bank data to reveal a downward slope: nations with lower fertility (births per woman) tend to have higher life expectancy.
+The scatter chart in Figure <a href="#fig:scatter">78</a> uses World Bank data to reveal a downward slope: nations with lower fertility (births per woman) tend to have higher life expectancy.
 You can also phrase is the other way, nations with higher life expectancy at birth